gabriellemalate/gabriellemalate/README.md

 **gabriellemalate/gabriellemalate** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
 ### Working on ~
-- An adaptable mood tracking app, MoodMemory, to be ready for deployment & user testing
+- An adaptable mood tracking app to be deployment & user-testing ready
 - Websites for local buisnesses
 - Mock youtube site